Save $1000 by Purchasing These 8 Off-Brand Items

 7. Boxed foods

-Sometimes you may want to splurge, though.
-Perhaps you prefer specialty-brand rice and pasta because you’ve noticed a difference in the texture and size of the products.
-The generic brands may also have more broken pieces in the box and may take more time to cook.
+Of course, sometimes you may want to splurge, and that’s perfectly fine.
+Perhaps you prefer a specialty-brand rice like Basmati or a specific imported pasta because you’ve noticed a genuine difference in the texture and size of the products that matters for a certain recipe.
+In some cases, the generic brands may also have more broken pieces in the box or may take slightly more or less time to cook.
+A fun experiment is to conduct a blind taste test at home with your family—they may be surprised to learn they prefer the generic version of their favorite cereal or mac and cheese.

 8. Sugar, salt, and spices

-Whole peppercorns, fancy sea salts, and spices can be expensive, but experts note that if you buy off-brand versions of these products, you likely won’t notice a difference in quality or flavor.
-Even better, you can purchase them at a specialty store.
+Staples like whole peppercorns, fancy sea salts, and individual spices can be surprisingly expensive, but experts note that if you buy the off-brand versions of these foundational products, you likely won’t notice any difference in quality or flavor.
+Salt is sodium chloride and sugar is sucrose; the basic chemical compound is identical no matter who packages it.
+Even better, you can purchase them for pennies on the dollar at a specialty store.

-Food bloggers whose content is about South Asian cuisine source their spices from wherever they can find them, pointing out that the cheapest place to find them is in South Asian stores, where you can buy them in bulk at great prices.
+Food bloggers whose content is about South Asian or other international cuisines often source their spices from wherever they can find them cheapest, pointing out that the best place to find them is in local South Asian or Hispanic grocery stores.
+There, you can often buy them in bulk bags at incredibly low prices compared to the tiny, overpriced glass jars in the supermarket aisle.

-You can apply the same rule when it comes to common products such as salt.
-For instance, while a 26-ounce container of Morton Salt costs $4.50, you can find Walmart’s version from the Great Value brand for only 72 cents (the same amount).
-Yes, that’s actually an excellent deal!
+You can apply the same rule when it comes to common products such as salt and sugar.
+For instance, while a 26-ounce container of Morton Iodized Salt costs around $4.50, you can find Walmart’s version from the Great Value brand for only 72 cents for the very same amount.
+That is not just a good deal; it’s a shockingly excellent deal that illustrates the power of ditching the brand name for basic commodities.

-One caveat: Spices can lose their potency or go bad over time, so buying in bulk may not be the right choice for home cooks.
-If you’re stoking up on food at a grocery store, just choose the off-brand items whenever possible.
+One important caveat: Spices can lose their potency and flavor or go bad over time, so buying in bulk may not be the right choice for home cooks who use them infrequently.
+A good strategy is to share a bulk purchase with a friend or family member.
+If you’re stocking up on food at a regular grocery store, just choose the off-brand items whenever possible to save money without sacrificing the flavor in your cooking.

-By the way, here’s a spice rack with jars included to stylishly store your herbs and condiments!
+By the way, once you’ve saved all that money on spices, you’ll need a way to keep them fresh and organized.
+Here’s a spice rack with jars included to stylishly store your herbs and condiments!

 If you liked our article on off-brand items, you may also want to read 11 Costco Items That Make Even Canadians Cross the Border.